-The Company's initial shareholders and their permitted transferees are entitled to registration rights pursuant to a registration rights agreement signed on the date of the prospectus for the Proposed Offering.
+The Company's initial shareholders and their permitted transferees are entitled to registration rights pursuant to a registration rights agreement signed on August 28, 2024.
 These holders will be entitled to make up to three demands, excluding short form registration demands, that the Company register such securities for sale under the Securities Act.
 In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by the Company.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.
 There will be no penalties associated with delays in registering the securities under the proposed registration rights agreement.